Mansi-Singhal/Notes-taking-app/README.md

 # Notes-taking-app
 <h5>This is a full stack we application.
-In which user can add, delete, read tand search heir notes.
+In which user can add, delete, read and search heir notes.
 The data will be stored in localstorage.</h5>

 <h2>Installation</h2>
 <h5> To install, simply clone this repository & smiply run the following by copying the html file path on your web browser.</h5>